Duration & Fees

 - Transfers to and from Victoria Falls Airport on arrival and departure

-- Accommodation including full board and lodging and 3 meals a day
+- Comfortable, shared accommodation including full board and lodging and 3 meals a day

 - Laundry and daily domestic service